 Suicide Prevention:

-New 988 Mental Health and Suicide Emergency Phone line is up and running in the US.
-CLICK HERE to learn more.
+New 988 Mental Health and Suicide Emergency Phone line is up and running in the US – CLICK HERE

 Find Support Groups:

-Easy-to-use website that has a mobile-friendly experience with the largest database of free resources for addiction and mental health recovery in the country: https://findsupportgroups.org/
+Easy-to-use website that has a mobile-friendly experience with the largest database of free resources for addiction and mental health recovery in the country – CLICK HERE

 The COVID-19 pandemic has exacerbated the ongoing mental health crisis in America with an estimated 4 in 10 adults experiencing symptoms of depression, up from 1 in 10 adults reporting symptoms in 2019.1 In Texas, 43.4% of adults reported symptoms of anxiety or depression in February 2021 and 26.4% were unable to obtain the counseling or therapy they needed.2 Depression causes an estimated 200 million lost workdays a year at a cost to employers of approximately $44 billion in lost productivity each year.
 Depression also contributes to the severity of costly chronic conditions like diabetes, heart disease, also stroke.3

-DFWBGH will host a kick-off meeting with members in February 2022 to introduce and advance the Lone Star Depression Challenge within the DFW employer community.
-A Depression Advisory Group (DAG) will be formed to discuss how DFWBGH will support the LSDC project through the following employer-focused initiatives:
+DFWBGH hosted a kick-off meeting with members in February 2022 to introduce and advance the Lone Star Depression Challenge within the DFW employer community.
+A Depression Advisory Group (DAG) was formed to discuss how DFWBGH would support the LSDC project through the following employer-focused initiatives.

 Employer Demonstration Projects: